-Spending time in the kitchen with my late aunt was so much fun because she was an amazing cook and great teacher.
+Spending time in the kitchen with my late aunt was so much fun because she was an amazing cook and teacher.
 This black-eyed pea salad was one of her specialties.
-It's easy to make and is a nice alternative to pasta or potato salad.
+It's easy to make and a nice alternative to pasta or potato salad.
 Add cooked cubed chicken breast to make it a meal on its own. —Patricia Ness, La Mesa, California

 Total TimePrep: 20 min. + chilling

 - 4 cans (15-1/2 ounces each) black-eyed peas, rinsed and drained

 - 1 large sweet red pepper, chopped

 - 4 bacon strips, cooked and crumbled